Match with Exact IDs Not Just Firms

 5. Meet at Least 5 Renovators Think of this process like dating: the more people you meet, the better you understand your options.
 Meeting at least 5 renovators helps you make fair comparisons on price, approach, and professionalism.
 Why 5?
 Meeting fewer can distort your perspective; one might overcharge, another might cut corners, and one might appear cheap only because of hidden exclusions.

-Once youâve shortlisted a few potential interior designers, the next step is to schedule meetings with them to discuss your ideas, requirements, and expectations.
+Once youâve shortlisted a few potential interior designers, schedule meetings with them to align on scope, expectations, and working style.

 Match Me!
 Avoid hiccups when you're ready to Reno!
 Secure access to the